rodrigo-rac2/appointments-react/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.<br />
+Launches Jest, the unit test runner, in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.